-- [2] The hearing resulted from a complaint about the conduct of the Respondent and a report under section 147G(1) of the Act from the Investigator that the complaint should be considered by the Board. - [3] The Respondent was served with a notice setting out the alleged disciplinary offences the Investigator reported should be considered by the Board.
-They were:
+- [3] The hearing resulted from a complaint about the conduct of the Respondent and a report under section 147G(1) of the Act from the Investigator that the complaint should be considered by the Board. - [4] The Respondent was engaged to carry out prescribed electrical work (PEW) associated with the inspection and connection of a builder's temporary supply (BTS) at [Omitted] on March 15, 2024.

+- [5] The Respondent was served with a Notice of Proceeding dated 29 July 2024 setting out the alleged disciplinary offences the Investigator reported should be considered by the Board. - [6] The following disciplinary charges were alleged in the Notice of Proceeding:

-First Alleged Disciplinary Offence
+First Alleged Disciplinary Offence:

-- On or around 17 July 2019 at [OMITTED] Hastings, Mr Christopher Klassen carried out or caused to be carried out prescribed electrical work in a manner contrary to any enactment relating to prescribed electrical work that was in force at the time the work was done being an offence under section 143(a)(ii) of the Act, IN THAT, he: - a.
-Failed to carry out protective equipotential bonding of conductive rooftop supporting framework; and/or
+On or around 15 March 2024 at [Omitted], Mr Xin De Li has carried out or caused to be carried out prescribed electrical work in a manner contrary to any enactment relating to prescribed electrical work that was in force at the time the work was done being an offence under section 143(a)(ii) of the Act, IN THAT, he: